 Modern Slavery encompasses slavery, servitude, human trafficking and forced labour.
 JBS Global (UK) Ltd has a zero tolerance approach to any form of modern slavery.
 We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective system and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.

 JBS Global (UK) Ltd is an importer and wholesaler of meat and meat products based in the UK.
 We trade in a variety of fresh, frozen and canned meat products to a wide customer base in the UK and continental Europe.
 Our products are mainly sourced from Australia, New Zealand, North and South America, and are imported through UK and other mainland European ports of entry.
 Products are normally transported in containers on seagoing vessels.

 DUE DILIGENCE AND RISK ASSESSMENT

 We recognise that due to the worldwide nature of our business there will be some higher risk areas within our supply chain from where we procure our products, particularly where the operations and management are out of our direct control.
 To mitigate the risks, we have built close, longstanding trading partnerships with our main suppliers, providing integrity and security in the supply of our products.
-The majority of our suppliers are entities of the JBS SA Group, which further strengthens the relationships and trust we have in our supply chain.
-JBS Global (UK) Ltd is a member of SEDEX, a global data platform checking ethical, environmental and social practices in our business.
+Most of these suppliers, like JBS Global (UK) Ltd, are entities of the JBS SA Group, which further strengthens the relationships and trust we have in our supply chain.
+JBS Global (UK) is a member of SEDEX.

 ZERO TOLERANCE IN THE SUPPLY CHAIN